stojg/recommend/README.md

 ## Usage

-Presume that we have a set of data where users have rated artists within a scale of one to five:
+Presume that we have some data where users have rated artists within a scale of one to five:

 	$artistRatings = array(
 		"Abe" => array(